bitpay/bitcore-website/src/guides/service-development/service-development.md

 module.exports = MyService;
 ```

 The code above will help you get started.
 The required methods are start, stop, getAPIMethods, getPublishedEvents.
 Additionally, your service should inherit from EventEmitter or Service (a bitcore-node prototype).
 The dependencies should also be noted.
-In the example above, we are depending on bitcoind, db, and address.
+In the example above, we are depending on bitcoind.
 Bitcoind is the interface to the bitcoin daemon and the blockchain.
-Db is the software layer that exposes bitcore-node's own leveldb for reading and writing.
-Db service will call our blockHandler (should we implement it) and allow us to process blocks in our own service and then write anything we wish back to leveldb.
-Address service exposes our additional indexes to Bitcoin addresses.

 ## Setup the Symlinks